Waddell Cunningham

 Captain Waddell Cunningham (c.
-1729 – 15 December 1797) was an Irish merchant, prominent in the commercial and civic life of Georgian-era Belfast.
+1729 – 15 December 1797) was an Irish trans-Atlantic trader, Dominican slave-holder and local merchant, prominent in the commercial and civic life of Georgian-era Belfast.
 In a town much agitated by the American struggle for independence he was seen a friend of reform.
 He was a patron of the Belfast Charitable Society and its Poor House; a commander of the patriot Volunteer militia; and a leading subscriber among Presbyterians to the costs of erecting Belfast's first Catholic chapel.
 But his commercial interests and opposition to immediate Catholic Emancipation placed him at odds with the more democratic elements of the town and surrounding districts.

 In retaliation for rent increases and evictions, in 1771 his house in Belfast was attacked and destroyed by tenant "Steelboys" from his home region north of the town.
 In 1786 public protest forced him to abandon plans to commission ships in the port for the Atlantic slave trade.
 In 1792, following Bastille Day celebrations, his attempt to water down a town resolution in favour of political coalition with Ireland's Catholic majority was defeated by fellow Volunteers styling themselves the United Irishmen.
 As preparations were laid for the 1798 Rebellion, Cunningham was prominent among the town's loyalists in volunteering his services to the local yeomanry.